German Vanilla Crescent Cookies

 - 1 packet Vanilla Sugar

-- Then mix the liquid into the dry ingredients.
+- Add the cold butter, cut into pieces, and cashew butter.
 It is best to knead everything well with your hands until a smooth dough is formed.

 - Let the dough rest in the fridge for 1 hour.